Carlo Munier: Biography

 When he was 22 Munier moved to Florence, where he spent the rest of his life.
 He quickly gained a reputation as a virtuoso, becoming a guiding figure of the Florentine mandolin and guitar school, which also included such illustrious students as Queen Margherita.
 In 1890 he organized and conducted the first plucked string quartet, with Luigi Bianchi on first mandolin, Guido Vizzarri on second mandolin, Riccardo Matini on mandola and himself on liuto moderno.
 With this quartet he performed several concerts across Italy, popularizing this kind of ensemble.
 In 1892 the quartet won first prize in the National Competition of Genoa, over which the famous violinist Camillo Sivori presided.
 In the same competition Munier won the gold medal as mandolin player and composer performing his "Concerto in Sol maggiore".
-In October 1909 he performed for King Vittorio Emanuele III, in the historical castle of Sommariva-Perno in Cuneo province, playing the "Prelude in Re maggiore" and the Mazurka-Concert "A Lei!".
+In October 1909 he performed for King Victor Emmanuel III, in the historical castle of Sommariva-Perno in Cuneo province, playing the "Prelude in Re maggiore" and the Mazurka-Concert "A Lei!".
 The king complimented Munier on the execution of the pieces and the extraordinary effects he obtained with the mandolin.

-In autumn 1910, Munier left for a European tour that made stops in Marseilles and Antwerp.
-In Marseilles, he met his mandolinist friend Laurent Fantauzzi to whom he told of his plan to organize an impressive concert in Florence.
-Unfortunately, he never realized the event; on his return to Florence Munier contracted an unexpected illness and died on 10 February 1911 after an unexpected illness.
+In autumn 1910, Munier left for a European tour that made stops in Marseille and Antwerp.
+In Marseille, he met his mandolinist friend Laurent Fantauzzi to whom he told of his plan to organize an impressive concert in Florence.
+Unfortunately, he never realized the event; on his return to Florence Munier contracted an unexpected illness and died on 10 February 1911.

 Munier first married Luisa De Fonseca, who died young and to whom he dedicated Elegia op 148.
 He then married Armida Bastianini with whom he had two daughters, Luisa and Elena.